tokonoma/2web2ui/docs/testing/README.md

  * [jest-enzyme](https://github.com/FormidableLabs/enzyme-matchers/tree/master/packages/jest-enzyme#assertions) - This is an assertion library that provides enzyme specific matchers (e.g. `toExist`, `toHaveProp`, etc.).
  * [Coveralls](https://coveralls.io/) - This is a service used to provide [test coverage analysis](https://github.com/SparkPost/2web2ui/pull/834#issuecomment-466549343) in your pull requests.

+### Running Jest

+To run our test suite, use one of our npm scripts:

+ * `test` - runs tests in watch mode, use the "Watch Usage" menu to run specific test(s) or specify with a pattern or filename as an argument (e.g. `npm test -- src/__integration__`)
+ * `test-ci` - runs all tests and reports coverage specifically for a continuous integration build, used for our pull request builds
+ * `test-coverage` - runs all tests and reports coverage

 ## Layers